Heritage Creek Farm & Education Center

 August 10-14 (ages 5-12)

 July 6–10 and August 10–14 sessions are designed for families with multi-aged children.
 These weeks offer a wider age range, including younger campers ages 5–6½.
-They are ideal for families with children across a larger age span, as well as for working families with younger campers who need a 5-day program with an extended care option.
+They are ideal for families with children across a broader age span, as well as for working families with younger campers who need a five-day program with an extended care option.

 Click here for Little Seeds Camp for children ages 5-9